Background pattern

 • autoimmune disease, systemic lupus erythematosus (SLE);

-• history of endometrial hyperplasia (an increase in the number of cells of the tissue that covers the uterus);
+• history of endometrial hyperplasia (an increase in the number of cells in the tissue lining the uterus);

-• endometriosis (tissue of the internal lining of the uterus that is found in other places);
+• endometriosis (tissue lining the inside of the uterus found in other places than the uterus);

 • hearing problems, caused by scarring in the ear (otosclerosis);